webmaeistro/devz-docz/infrasec/aws/org-bootstrap.md

 Cloudtrail and GuardDuty can be set up at the organization level in the `org-root` account, and Config should be set up in each account.

-Finally, you should review the [Martin's experience `org-scp` module README](https://gitlab.com/webmaeistro/terraform-aws-org-scp) and consider implementing some of the standard SCPs to parts of your organization, such as denying root account access and preventing accounts from removing
+Finally, you should review the [I `org-scp` module README](https://gitlab.com/webmaeistro/terraform-aws-org-scp) and consider implementing some of the standard SCPs to parts of your organization, such as denying root account access and preventing accounts from removing